India–North Korea relations: Recent relations

 Consular relations were created on 1 March 1962, and The Consulate General of India in the DPRK was established in October 1968.
 An Indian Embassy in Pyongyang was established on 10 December 1973.
 Both states are members of the Non-Aligned Movement, underlining a common view on many international issues.
 India makes efforts to engage in dialogue to support peace and stability in Korea and tries to act as a bridge between North Korea and the Western world.

 India's relationship with North Korea has however been affected by North Korean relations with Pakistan especially due to its help for Pakistan's nuclear missile programme.
 In 1999, India impounded a North Korean ship off the Kandla coast that was found to be carrying missile components and blueprints.
 India's relations with South Korea have far greater economic and technological depth and India's keenness for South Korean investments and technology have in turn affected its relations with the North adversely.
 India has consistently voiced its opposition to North Korean nuclear and missile tests.

 As a consequence of United Nations Security Council economic sanctions, with effect from 7 March 2019, Indian citizens can not undertake capital account transactions with North Korean citizens.
 Also Indian Government has asked the existing investment transactions to be liquidated within a period of 180 days from the date of notification.

+In July 2021, India temporarily closed its embassy in Pyongyang due to COVID-19 restrictions and the Indian ambassador to North Korea, Atul Gotsurve left North Korea on a special train via the North Korea–Russia border.
+It was reopened in December 2024.